Qualys Connector

 Integration type |

-UNI directional (data is transferred from the Connector to Tenable Exposure Management in one direction) |
+Unidirectional (data transfers from the connector to Tenable Exposure Management in one direction) |

 Supported version and type |